COMPASS Pathways (NASDAQ:CMPS) Sees Strong Trading Volume

-COMPASS Pathways plc (NASDAQ:CMPS) shares saw unusually-strong trading volume on Monday .
-Approximately 53,678 shares were traded during trading, a decline of 86% from the previous session’s volume of 387,108 shares.The stock last traded at $38.40 and had previously closed at $39.25.
+COMPASS Pathways plc (NASDAQ:CMPS) saw strong trading volume on Monday .
+53,678 shares were traded during trading, a decline of 86% from the previous session’s volume of 387,108 shares.The stock last traded at $38.40 and had previously closed at $39.25.

-Separately, Zacks Investment Research raised shares of COMPASS Pathways from a “sell” rating to a “hold” rating in a research note on Monday, January 18th.
-One analyst has rated the stock with a hold rating and five have issued a buy rating to the company.
-COMPASS Pathways currently has a consensus rating of “Buy” and an average target price of $65.00.
+Separately, Zacks Investment Research upgraded shares of COMPASS Pathways from a “sell” rating to a “hold” rating in a report on Monday, January 18th.
+One analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
+The company has a consensus rating of “Buy” and an average target price of $65.00.

 The business has a fifty day moving average of $45.53.

-A number of hedge funds and other institutional investors have recently bought and sold shares of CMPS.
+Institutional investors have recently modified their holdings of the company.
 Bank Julius Baer & Co.
-Ltd Zurich acquired a new position in COMPASS Pathways during the 3rd quarter worth approximately $70,000.
+Ltd Zurich acquired a new position in shares of COMPASS Pathways in the 3rd quarter valued at $70,000.
 Wells Fargo & Company MN boosted its holdings in shares of COMPASS Pathways by 468.9% in the 4th quarter.
 Wells Fargo & Company MN now owns 1,991 shares of the company’s stock valued at $95,000 after buying an additional 1,641 shares in the last quarter.
 Heritage Wealth Advisors acquired a new position in shares of COMPASS Pathways in the 4th quarter valued at $118,000.
 Morgan Stanley acquired a new position in shares of COMPASS Pathways in the 3rd quarter valued at $197,000.
 Finally, Waratah Capital Advisors Ltd. acquired a new position in shares of COMPASS Pathways in the 4th quarter valued at $403,000.
-Institutional investors own 15.78% of the company’s stock.
+Institutional investors and hedge funds own 15.78% of the company’s stock.

 COMPASS Pathways plc operates as a mental health care company in the United Kingdom and the United States.
 It develops COMP360, a psilocybin formulation, which is in Phase IIb clinical trial to treat patients with treatment-resistant depression.
 The company was formerly known as COMPASS Rx Limited and changed its name to COMPASS Pathways plc in August 2020.